PyTables/PyTables/doc/source/usersguide/tutorials.rst

 array to be converted into the original object.
 This provides a means to save a large variety of objects as arrays with the guarantee that you will be able to later recover them in their original form.
-See :ref:`createArrayDescr` for a complete list of supported objects for the Array object class.
+See :meth:`File.createArray` for a complete list of supported objects for the Array object class.

 Commiting data to tables and arrays
 -----------------------------------
 We have seen how to create tables and arrays and how to browse both data and metadata in the object tree.
 Let's examine more closely now one of the most powerful capabilities of PyTables, namely, how to